-The top choice AAS winner for 2018.
+The American Dream Corn was the top choice AAS winner for 2018.
 It can be challenging to grow corn to maturity in areas where a long wet spring can keep soil temperatures to cool for planting.
 Those of us who experience this dream of a variety that can be harvested early in spite of planting so late.
 In our trials, we weren’t able to plant until the third week of June when the soil finally dried and warmed up.
 In spite of this, we were harvesting by late August.
 Plants grow 6-7 feet with bi-colored 7-8 inch ears.
-Retains sweetness up to 10 days following harvest, ideal for home gardeners.
+The American Dream Corn retains sweetness up to 10 days following harvest, ideal for home gardeners.

 Germination: 7-14 days

 Germination Temperature: Optimum soil temperatures 60-85ºF.
 Planting in soil under 60ºF results in poor germination.